Herbal teas sound harmless, and some have been said help relieve common pregnancy symptoms. But others can be dangerous to consume during pregnancy.

 Laxative herbal teas

-These teas are used to treat constipation, a common pregnancy complaint.
+These teas are used to treat constipation, a common pregnancy discomfort.
 They may also cause dehydration, disrupt your electrolyte balance, and cause uterine contractions.

-According to the APA, laxative teas shouldn’t be used during pregnancy.
+Laxative teas are likely unsafe during pregnancy.
 If you’re pregnant and constipated, try increasing your fiber and fluid intakes, and moving more.
-Talk to your doctor about using a stool softener.
+You can also talk to your doctor about using a stool softener.

 Slippery elm bark tea